dsdanielpark/fine-tuned-korean-bert-news-article-classifier/README.md

   ## Further experiments

   The original dataset without any preprocessing showed more than 70% accuracy, which met the requirements.
 However, it is important to check which tokens affect the model inference and whether the model is using any strange tokens in the input article data.
-The team plans to visualize the impact of tokens and observe the differences in batch size and max_length of the BERT model, which could be helpful for fine-tuning in the future.
+I plan to visualize the impact of tokens and observe the differences in batch size and max_length of the BERT model, which could be helpful for fine-tuning in the future.
 I also plan to explore sentence embedding clusters and conduct additional experiments.
-The team found that high-quality and low-volume cluster information obtained from sentence embeddings can significantly impact model training speed.
+I found that high-quality and low-volume cluster information obtained from sentence embeddings can significantly impact model training speed.
 This knowledge distillation process can contribute to faster learning of heavier models.
-The team also emphasized the importance of ensuring that the labels passed on from other models contain sufficient and accurate information.
-The team plans to create 8 cluster information for 8 classification models, which should be more accurate than 16 clusters.
+I also emphasized the importance of ensuring that the labels passed on from other models contain sufficient and accurate information.
+I plan to create 8 cluster information for 8 classification models, which should be more accurate than 16 clusters.

 <br>